 An attorney may begin the settlement negotiation process by sending the insurance company a demand letter.
 This will provide the details of the requested settlement and the reason for the amount.
 It may end with a statement about going to court if their client does not receive satisfactory compensation for their claim.
 The next communication between the attorney and insurance adjuster will likely be a phone call.

 An attorney will know an insurance policy’s limits and how it impacts obtaining a fair settlement.
 They will know the insurance company is not able to provide a settlement that is more than the limits of the policy.
 Many attorneys will ask for the entire amount provided by the policy in the demand letter they send.
 When the insurance company denies this request, the attorney will ask the reason.
 This puts the insurance company on the defensive and in a position where they have to explain their reasoning.
 Dealing with insurance companies can be a difficult process.
-This is why hiring a skilled personal injury attorney is very important.
+This is why hiring a skilled Las Vegas or Summerlin personal injury lawyer is very important.
 They will know how to use the insurance company’s reason’s against them and get the best possible settlement amount.

 Strengths Of A Claim